Chappaqua Continuing Education

 Plan Ahead for Taxes in Retirement with Scott Turner, CFP® and Steven Klimaszewski, CFP®

-They say that only two things are certain, death and taxes.
 You’ve accumulated money during your working years in order to enjoy your retirement years, but do you have a plan for taking income in the most tax-efficient way?
-Come hear about the taxes you will pay on the income you receive in retirement and how you can reduce your tax burden.
-The instructors will cover the three categories of taxable income:
+The instructors will help you understand the taxes you will pay in retirement, and how you can reduce your tax burden, by strategically managing your withdrawals from the three categories of taxable income:

 - Tax-free (e.g., Roth IRAs, health savings accounts)